Sponsored by Kyushu Tourism Board.

 And the contrast with the inside of the church was all the more surprising!
 After taking your shoes off, you will enter a building with very soft colors and pastel tones.

-Finally sheltered from rain, an indoor space of human proportions was welcoming to me, equipped with just a few rows of benches.
-In a very different style from the Oura Church, it was the simplicity and the warmth of the wood that would however strike me here too.
+Finally sheltered from rain, an indoor space was welcoming me, equipped with just a few rows of benches.
+In a very different style from the Oura Church, it was the simplicity and the warmth of the wood that would strike me here as well.
 When looking up to the ceiling, you will notice several camellia flowers, the emblem of Goto Islands.
 An ode to the local flora as a celebration of this community of Christians that was finally allowed to bloom.

 Going out of the church, you will get a view over this now empty and peaceful island, with its steep coastline and seaside cemetery.